jensens/obnam-buildout/README.rst

 The sources are in a GIT DVCS with its main branches at `github <http://github.com/jensens/obname-buildout>`_.

-We'd be happy to see many forks and pull-requests to make vdexcsv even better.
+We'd be happy to see many forks and pull-requests to make this even better.

 Contributors
 ============